Jump

 B: いいえ、 いぬ あそびません。 No, I don't play with the dog.

-In Japanese, the verbs for coming and going describe movement relative to a particular point of reference, often the speaker's current location.
+The motion verbs describe movement relative to a particular point of reference, often the speaker's current location.
 The verb いきます indicates movement away from the current location toward a different location.
 It implies that the subject is departing from the point of reference to go somewhere else ("X goes there").

 In contrast, the verb きます signifies movement toward the current location or the point of reference.
 It is used when the subject is approaching or arriving at the location in focus, typically where the speaker is or where the conversation is centered ("X comes here").
-Unlike the English verb "come," it is important to note that きます cannot be used to describe the speaker's movement from the current location toward a different location because いきます is the verb to describe it.
-The following conversation illustrates this point.
-Which Japanese verb can B use to say "I'm coming!" below?
+Unlike the English verb "come," it is important to note that きます cannot be used to describe the speaker's own movement from the current location toward a different location because いきます is the verb to describe it.

 The direction of coming and going is marked by the particle (or pronounced as /e/, not /he/).
 If the time for いきます is mentioned, it can mean either the time of departure or the time of arrival depending on the context.
 If the time for きます is mentioned, it can only mean the time of arrival.